 GRP Pipes or Glass Reinforced Plastics pipes are composite material pipes consisting of a polymer matrix that is reinforced with glass fibres.
-They have very high corrosion resistance ability and thus used widely for low-temperature corrosion-resistant applications.
+They have very high corrosion resistance ability and are thus used widely for low-temperature corrosion-resistant applications.
 In recent times, The GRP pipes are slowly replacing the steel in various services like fire water services.
 At the same time, GRE or GRP pipes can withstand high pressures.
 In many places, the term FRP is used interchangeably for GRP pipes.
 In this article, we will explore an overview of GRP Pipes.

 - GRP: Glass–fibre reinforced plastic.